Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 • You can either pretend your living room is a classroom for the day or you can get dressed and drive to your child’s school and explain the journey you will go on and this is where they will end up with their friends and teachers.

-• If you want to get out and about, go to a local library and grab a small area to be your classroom for the day
+• If you want to get out and about, go to a local library and use a small quiet area to be your classroom for the day

 One of the best tips we can give is to put your child’s name on absolutely everything!